dubit/unity-hierarchy-behaviour/README.md

 # unity-hierarchy-behaviour

 # What is it?
-Its a collection of GameObject extension methods to allow for runtime instantiation of MonoBehaviours as a child GameObject that include an Initialize method that takes type-safe arguments.
+Its a collection of GameObject extension methods to allow for runtime instantiation a MonoBehaviour that include an Initialize method that takes type-safe arguments.

 ## What are the Core Features?
-The ability to easily add child game objects with behaviours, initialize them and pass in type-safe args.
+The ability to easily add child game objects with a specified behaviour and initialize it with type-safe args.

 ## What are the benifits?
  * Control the flow of data